geoserver/geoserver/doc/en/user/source/styling/mbstyle/reference/spec.rst

 The intended audience of this quick reference includes:

 -  Advanced designers and cartographers who want to write styles by hand
--  GeoServer developers using the mbstyle module
+-  GeoTools developers using the mbstyle module
 -  Authors of software that generates or processes Mapbox styles.
-- Feature support is provided for the `Mapbox GL JS <https://www.mapbox.com/mapbox-gl-js/api/>`__, `Open Layers <http://openlayers.org>`__ and the GeoServer mbstyle module.
+- Feature support is provided for the `Mapbox GL JS <https://www.mapbox.com/mapbox-gl-js/api/>`__, `Open Layers <http://openlayers.org>`__ and the GeoTools mbstyle module.
 - Where appropriate examples have been changed to reference `GeoWebCache <http://geowebcache.org/>`__.

 :info:
-      The `Mapbox Style Specification <https://www.mapbox.com/mapbox-gl-style-spec>`__ is generated from the BSD `Mapbox GL JS <https://github.com/mapbox/mapbox-gl-js>`__ github repository, reproduced here with details on this GeoServer implementation.
+      The `Mapbox Style Specification <https://www.mapbox.com/mapbox-gl-style-spec>`__ is generated from the BSD `Mapbox GL JS <https://github.com/mapbox/mapbox-gl-js>`__ github repository, reproduced here with details on this GeoTools implementation.

 Root Properties